 Units can create their own DR plans using templates

 For those units that want to create disaster recovery plans, IA provides various templates that can be used.
-The Disaster Recovery Plan Template (PDF) provides a high level plan containing the essential DR plan elements that will help guide units.
+The IT Disaster Recovery Plan Template (PDF) provides a high level plan containing the essential DR plan elements that will help guide units.

 In addition, for your convenience, IA has provided a set of DR Template Google Sheets containing the templates called out in the DR plan template to help ensure the usefulness and uniformity of recovery content.